bayoxx/RAG-Retrieval-Augmented-Generation-Chatbot-for-an-e-commerce-store/README.md

 - 💬 Add sentiment analysis for customer feedback

-- 🌐 Enable multilingual support (English + Yoruba)
+- 🌐 Enable multilingual support

 - 📱 Deploy to WhatsApp or web chat widget using n8n Webhook